-Go Wild: World Wildlife Conservation Day Lessons for School
+Go Wild: World Wildlife Day Lessons for School

-On December 20, 2013, the United Nations declared March 3 World Wildlife Day across the globe.
+In 2013, the United Nations declared March 3 World Wildlife Day across the globe.
 This remembrance day is supposed to remind people that we rely on wildlife and biodiversity-based resources to meet all our needs—from food, fuel, clothing, and even the places we live, work, and go to school!
-Help your students learn about the importance of World Wildlife Conservation Day with our curated package of articles, videos, virtual field trips, and even assessment resources to stress the need to protect the world around us:

-Discover the need for World Wildlife Conservation Day
+Discover the significance of World Wildlife Day in your science classes

-What is World Wildlife Conservation Day and why should your students care?
+What is World Wildlife Day, and why should your students care?
 In your classroom, explore different kinds of wildlife in our world and get students thinking about why protecting wildlife is so important:

 Discover what endangered species exist in our world—like cheetahs, gorillas, and giant pandas—and what we can do to protect them.

 Introduce students to one of the many careers they could have when they grow up.
-Invite them to learn more about what a Wildlife Biologist does with these resources:
+Invite them to learn more about what a Wildlife Biologist does:

 Read an article or watch extension videos about what a wildlife biologist does on the job each day.

-Explore how patterns exist in nature and why wildlife biologists need to recognize them to do their jobs well.
+Explore how natural patterns exist and why wildlife biologists must recognize them to do their jobs well.

 Discover the math involved in scientific jobs and teach students how to analyze and interpret data in the scientific process.

-Let your students explore wildlife without even leaving the classroom!
-Take virtual field trips to enhance your World Wildlife Day lessons:
+Let your students explore wildlife without even leaving the classroom:

 Zoo virtual field trips